Download a copy of CQPweb tutorial (in Chinese) here (请下载CQPweb简明图文使用手册).

 -ToRCH2014 Corpus (ToRCH2014现代汉语平衡语料库): Texts of Recent CHinese corpus 2014 (A Brown family Chinese corpus of one million words) developed under the leadership of Jiajin Xu.
 Download ToRCH2014 here.

--The BFSU DiSCUSS (Diversified Spoken Chinese Utterances in Social Settings) Corpus is a balanced corpus of spoken Chinese for public access.
-The corpus was designed by Jiajin Xu and the spoken data were collected by Jiajin Xu, Tong Dong, Zhe Chen, Fangfang Liu, Bo Wang, Yan Wang, Lihong Quan, Zhouye Zhu and Jun Lu.
+-The BFSU DiSCUSS (Diversified Spoken Chinese Uttered in Social Settings) Corpus is a balanced corpus of spoken Chinese for public access.
+The corpus was designed by Jiajin Xu and the spoken data were collected by Jiajin Xu, Tong Dong, Mingchen Sun, Zhe Chen, Fangfang Liu, Bo Wang, Yan Wang, Lihong Quan, Zhouye Zhu and Jun Lu.
 A slim version of the BFSU DiSCUSS Corpus will customised to be the spoken component of the ICC-Chinese corpus (ICC-CN) (https://korpus.cz/icc).
+Download the DiSCUSS corpus.

 English-Chinese parallel corpora

 -燚炎英汉平行语料库.
 The corpus was designed by Jiajin Xu and compiled by Xiuling Xu and Jiajin Xu.
 The corpus can be downloaded from here.